clscor-io/eltec-corpora/README.md

-# registry
+# ELTeC Registry

-Registry for ELTeC corpora
+Registry of corpora included in the ELTeC Programmable Corpora project.